ghik/kubernetes-the-harder-way/docs/06_Spinning_up_Worker_Nodes.md

 EOF
 ```

+> [!IMPORTANT]
-The `registerWithTaints` configuration option is appended only for control plane nodes, and it ensures that
+> The `registerWithTaints` configuration option is appended only on control plane nodes, and it ensures that
-they are excluded from regular pod scheduling (unless very explicitly requested).
+> they are excluded from regular pod scheduling (unless very explicitly requested).

 > [!NOTE]
 > 10.32.0.10 is the (arbitrarily chosen) address of a cluster-internal DNS server.
-> We will install it in the next chapter. `kubelet` must be explicitly aware of this address because it needs
+> We will install it in the [next chapter](07_Installing_Essential_Cluster_Services.md#coredns).
+> `kubelet` must be explicitly aware of this address because it needs to be configured as the DNS server address
-> to be configured as the DNS server address on every pod's virtual network interface.
+> on every pod's virtual network interface.

 Create a `systemd` unit file: